Quasi-Invariance under Flows Generated by Non-Linear PDEs: The Change of Measure Formula

+Let us return to the general setup.
 Hypotheses (j)-(jjj) are the general assumptions on $\bmu$ in the paper in order to establish absolute continuity under the flow $W^+$.
-The subsequent conditions (jv) and (v) can either be verified directly for the particular PDE as for example in Section \ref{sec:4}, or verified using a certain Fr\'echet differentiability, cf. Proposition \ref{Proposition2.2} and Section \ref{sec:3}. \begin{itemize} \item[(jv)] For $t\in [0,1]$, $g\in C_0(D)$, and $\bmu$-a.e. $\nu\in G$ there exists $\left.\frac{d}{du}\right|_{u=0}\left((\nu+u\cdot A^f\nu)_t, g\vphantom{l^1}\right)$ and we have
+The subsequent conditions (jv) and (v) focus mainly on the {\it sensitivity} of the trajectory $\nu_t\equiv U^+(t,\nu)$, $t\in [-1,1]$, with respect to the initial value.
+Conditions (jv) and (v) can either be verified directly for the particular PDE as for example in Section \ref{sec:4}, or by using a certain Fr\'echet differentiability, cf. Proposition \ref{Proposition2.4} and Section \ref{sec:3}.